Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

   says `Add to Registered`.
 - Finally, create it.

+7. Create a second target group and add to load balancer.

+Underneath the load balancer section, you should find the target group section.
+In there, create a target group with port 8080 using HTTP protocol.
+This is a port that is basically port 80 but like a backup.

+Go back to your load balancer, and right click on it.
+Select forward to.

+Add your second target group for protocol HTTP with port 8080.

-7. Create a task definition.
+8. Create a task definition.

 Go to the `aws-task-definition.json` file and copy its contents.

 In the ECS dashboard, create a new task definition.
 Scroll to the bottom until you find "configure via JSON."
 Paste the contents.

-8. Create an ECS service.
+9. Create an ECS service.

 After you finished creating your cluster, you should arrive in the service tab.
 Create a service.